• Skip to main content

 • The Bund: Located on the western banks of the Huangpu River, this is the best area to stay in Shanghai for first-time visitors looking to get a quick sightseeing experience.

-• Nanjing Road & People’s Square: Not far from the Bund is Shanghai’s most modern commercial heart, this area is the top choice for where to stay in Shanghai for shoppers & foodies.
+• Nanjing Road & People’s Square: Not far from The Bund is Shanghai’s most modern commercial heart.
+The area in & around the Nanjing Road pedestrian street is the smartest choice for where to stay in Shanghai for shoppers & foodies.
+The People’s Square Metro Station is a major transportation hub that’ll take you to all the most interesting areas of the city quickly.

 • Jing’an: A little further west of the main commercial area, this district is a great choice for travellers looking more affordable high-quality accommodations while still being close to great shopping and eating options, if not many of the main tourist sites.

-• Lujiazui: The face of modern Shanghai, this district on the eastern banks of the Huangpu is the premier destination for luxury & business travellers and plays host to a bulk of the best luxury hotels in Shanghai.
+• Lujiazui: The face of modern Shanghai, this district on the eastern banks of the Huangpu is one of the best places to stay for luxury & business travellers and plays host to a bulk of the best luxury hotels in Shanghai.

-• Xujiahui: One of Shanghai’s premier commercial quarters, this is one of the top-rated neighbourhoods to stay in Shanghai for travellers who love shopping & eating and would prefer to stay in a quieter neighbourhood outside the centre.
+• Xujiahui: One of Shanghai’s premier commercial quarters, this is one of the top-rated neighbourhoods to stay in Shanghai for travellers who love shopping & eating and would prefer a quieter neighbourhood outside the centre.

-• Hongqiao: A district in west Shanghai that’s popular among Asian & international expats and offers excellent transportation beyond the city thanks to its namesake airport and train station.
+• Hongqiao: A district in west Shanghai that’s popular among Asian & international expats and is a great place to stay for exploring the region thanks to its excellent transportation connections thanks to its namesake airport and train station.

 The Bund

-✔ Best area for sightseeing & first-time travellers
+✔ Best area to stay in Shanghai for sightseeing & first-time travellers

 Recommended hotels near The Bund

 Thanks to its central location and 24/7 popularity with tourists, hotels in & around The Bund area, unsurprisingly, come at a premium.
-Most of the selection here sits in the mid-range to luxury categories including some of the top 5-star hotels in Shanghai.
+Most of the selection here sits in the mid-range to luxury categories including some of the sleekest 5-star hotels in Shanghai and even in all of China.

 • Shanghai Fish Inn East Nanjing Road: The best budget pick in the district, this boutique hotel offers clean newly-renovated room on a quiet side street just minutes from the action of The Bund and Nanjing Road.